Durga Puja in Switzerland 2025: Top 7 Cities to Celebrate

 Read Naktala Udayan Sangha Durga Puja

-The next important Durga puja of switzwerland is held at Lausanne Organized by PrangaN.
+The next important Durga puja of Switzerland is held at Lausanne, organised by PrangaN.
 It’s a non-profit Bengali community that organises this event every year.

 The cultural event is one of the highlights of this puja.
 People love to take part in these events.
 Every year, the idol of Maa Durga comes from Kumartuli, Kolkata.
 Visitors were only allowed according to their booked slots.